Creating a Tune Bank

 PASSING ON TraditioNS in the DIGITAL Age

-For years, I’ve learned and passed on tunes in the way fiddlers often do: jam session, masterclasses, contra dances, workshops, private lessons, house parties, listening to records… Lately, I’ve found myself dabbling in another arena, one I never thought seriously about for teaching.
+For years, I’ve learned and passed on tunes in the way fiddlers often do: jam session, dances, workshops, private lessons, house parties, listening to records… Lately, I’ve found myself dabbling in another arena, one I never thought seriously about for teaching.

 Social media.